jonathanalgar/CustomCode-Analyzer-Generator/README.md

 Test cases covered include [binary data](./agents/evaluation/ground_truth/pdf.yml) and [network access through the secure gateway](./agents/evaluation/ground_truth/redis.yml).
 The test set is currently limited to single action (but with support for multi-parameter using an LLM to do name mapping) and single type output.

-Consolidated no-repetition results for 2x OpenAI models with one-shot prompt (current default prompt):
+Summary of consolidated no-repetition results for 2x OpenAI models with one-shot prompt (current default prompt):

 ![](README_resources/runs.png)